PeqNP/ays-docs/content/library/how-do-i-configure-new-relic.md

 draft: false
 ---

-# How Do I Configure New Relic
+# How Do I Configure New Relic?

 Configuring New Relic requires three flows:
 - Associating the New Relic Entity GUID to an **@ys** Node